 The most memorable compositions are often times the simplest compositions.
 They focus on one dominant theme, but the execution of such compositions is far from simple.
 Their concise nature calls for strong contrasts, ideal proportions, and minimal embellishments.
 A salient example would be a rose theme, for rose essence can be a very good perfume by itself, so any rose compositions must exceed that expectation, let alone transcending its peers.

 Enter La Fille de Berlin (Serge Lutens, 2013), a composition by perfumer Christopher Sheldrake.
 It is what I would imagine the perfect red rose to be.
 The plot is simple, but it is done with such mastery that its cogent essay on a crimson rose is most convincing.
-For the first ten minutes, all I can smell is a majestic rose: opulent, jammy, slightly fruity, and slightly green.
-It has a soft cloud of violet sweetness that lends a gilded quality.
-Also, an interesting accent is the metallic lustre and green of rose oxide.
-It infuses the accord with much vigour so that the rose of La Fille de Berlin never wilts.
-Smelling it, I have the sensation of gliding my fingers along the red velvet cushion of the opera house with all the anticipation for the second act.
+For the first ten minutes, all I can smell is a sweet majestic rose: opulent, jammy, and satisfyingly dark.
+It evokes the luxurious sensation of red velvet cushions of grand opera houses.

 It is a beautiful rose, no doubt, but what makes it memorable is the way the rose accord is minimally but strikingly embellished.
 Amidst the sweeping richness of it all is the contrasting clarity of pepper and green-metallic note, much like that of geranium.
 These facets of the rose are rarely observed, but here they are used to distinctive effect.
 The result is a rose larger than life.